simarjitsinghmann/yuva-2-0/README.md

 #### Shopify/theme-check-action

-Dawn runs [Theme Check](#Theme-Check) on every commit via [Shopify/theme-check-action](https://github.com/Shopify/theme-check-action).
+Yuva runs [Theme Check](#Theme-Check) on every commit via [Shopify/theme-check-action](https://github.com/Shopify/theme-check-action).

 ## Contributing

-Want to make commerce better for everyone by contributing to Dawn?
+Want to make commerce better for everyone by contributing to Yuva?
 We'd love your help!
-Please read our [contributing guide](https://github.com/Shopify/dawn/blob/main/.github/CONTRIBUTING.md) to learn about our development process, how to propose bug fixes and improvements, and how to build for Dawn.
+Please read our [contributing guide](https://github.com/Shopify/Yuva/blob/main/.github/CONTRIBUTING.md) to learn about our development process, how to propose bug fixes and improvements, and how to build for Yuva.

 ## Code of conduct

-All developers who wish to contribute through code or issues, please first read our [Code of Conduct](https://github.com/Shopify/dawn/blob/main/.github/CODE_OF_CONDUCT.md).
+All developers who wish to contribute through code or issues, please first read our [Code of Conduct](https://github.com/Shopify/Yuva/blob/main/.github/CODE_OF_CONDUCT.md).

 ## Theme Store submission